Febriansyah11/Instalation-React-Native-On-Mac/README.md

 <h1>How to instalation React Native On Mac iOS & Android</h1>

-<h2>Instalation React Native iOS On Mac</h2>

-- open terminal command this line :
+open terminal and follow this following comman
 - Install brew copy from this website https://brew.sh/index_id
 - brew --version

 - brew install node
 - node --version
 - npm --version
 - brew install watchman

+<h2>Instalation React Native iOS On Mac</h2>

 - now open Appstore download XCODE, then install,
 - while the installation is in progress, they ask to install ROSETTA or not now, this step is optional, I clicked not now, because there is no need for now.